royaltm/spectrusty-tutorial/step1.md

     //... ✂
     //... later in main()

-    // here we select the largest possible border,
-    // we can ask user about it but it's out of this tutorial's scope let border = BorderSize::Full;
+    // here for simplicity we hard code the largest possible border let border = BorderSize::Full;

     while is_running() {